Executive Condominiums (EC), Explained: What Are They? And Why Buy One?

 Source: HDB (as of 3 July 2024), ERA Research and Market Intelligence

 So, should you buy an Executive Condominium?
-What are your options in 2024?
+What are your options?

 Between their attractive price points, comprehensive facilities, and eventual privatisation, ECs have plenty going for them!
 So, if you are a buyer who is in the market for a new home, these affordably-priced properties should most definitely be on your radar.